isabella232/mobile-services.de-DE/help/windows-appstore/c-getting-started/dev-qs.md

 1. Starten Sie Visual Studio und öffnen Sie Ihre Lösung.
 1. In the **Solution Explorer**, right-click **[!UICONTROL References]** and select **[!UICONTROL Add Reference**.

-   Weitere Informationen finden *Sie im Abschnitt "Richtige Version* auswählen" .
+   Weitere Informationen finden Sie im Abschnitt zur *Auswahl der richtigen Version* .

 1. Select the correct version of the library and then browse to the associated `ADBMobile.winmd` file.